 Since 1995 we have offered Greek language courses in Greece, on the Greek island of Ikaria, for students of all language levels.
 Many interpreters and translators, diplomats, classicists, university students and teachers have participated in our Greek language courses during all these years.
 However, the atmosphere in the lessons is very friendly.
 Students learn through a multitude of language games and activities.
 Learn Greek in Greece, take one of our Greek language courses!

 Experience the wild beauty of Ikaria at your own pace.
-Our self guided Hiking and Culture program is designed for those who want the freedom of independent exploration combined with the authentic warmth of an Ikarian home.
 Stay at our mountain sanctuary, wander through ancient paths, and become part of our local community through curated cultural activities.

 Community stay